 How much time do you need to visit the Rastro?

 It all depends on what you are looking for and your interest in the objects you find during your walk.
 You can stay there for 1:30 hours or 3 hours.
 Keep in mind that this flea market is renowned for its size.
-We must not forget there are great restaurants around the Rastro, so maybe you should take the opportunity to take a little break in your treasure hunt and taste their cuisine.
-Pssst, it seems we are there to eat the best snails in town!
+Do not miss out on the great restaurants around the Rastro, take the opportunity to take a little break from your treasure hunt and have a taste of the local cuisine.
+Pssst, if you look closely enough you’ll be able to find the best snails in town!

 How to get to Rastro?

-You will have to walk a little bit to get to the market entrance, but these are the quickest ways to get there.
-If you get lost along the way, despite our advice, do not hesitate to ask the Spaniards for directions, they are very friendly and ready to help you.
+You may have to walk a little to get to the market entrance but these are the quickest ways to get there.
+What’s the best tip we can give you?
+Follow the crowd!
+If you get lost along the way, do not hesitate to ask the Spaniards for directions, they are very friendly and we’re sure they’ll be willing to help you.

 Our little tips:

 We hope that with all this information you will be able to make the most of the Rastro.
-Let’s go to find the rare gem!
+Now go discover and enjoy this rare gem!